-This course is designed as a capstone for the Interior Design Program.
-It should be taken in conjunction with or after completion of the final interiors studio course or in the graduating semester.
-Upon successful completion of this course, the student should be able to select and rework portfolio materials for maximum visual potential and appeal.
-In addition, the student will prepare a resume, conduct a job search, and present written and oral presentations based on resource and product files from other classes.
+This course is a culmination of the Interior Design Program course work.
+It should be taken in conjunction with or after completion of the final interior courses or in the graduating semester.
+Upon successful completion of this course, the student will be able to select and rework portfolio materials for maximum visual potential and appeal.
+In addition, the student will prepare a resume, conduct a job search, and present written and oral presentations based on knowledge from program courses.
 2 hrs. lecture/wk.